andres20980/kasten-docs/docs/usage.md

   refer to the directory located within the PVC specified in the Claim Name .
 The group specified in the Supplemental Group field must have read, write, and execute access to this directory.

+To avoid issues on NFS servers with limited storage, new exports are prevented from starting when storage is 95% full.
+Veeam Kasten automatically recovers storage as it cleans up expired snapshots, but reaching this state may signal a need to update retention settings of affected policies, or to expand storage.

 ### Veeam Repository Location â

-A Veeam Repository can
+A Veeam Repository may be used as the destination for persistent volume snapshot data in compatible environments.
+See Storage Integration for additional details.

+Prior to creating a Veeam Repository location profile within Veeam Kasten, a Kasten instance must first be configured on the target VBR backup server.
+See Veeam Kasten Integration Guide for additional details.

-  be used for exported vSphere CSI provisioned volume snapshot data when using a supported vSphere cluster.
-To create such a location profile, click New Profile on the profiles page and choose the Veeam provider type in the dialog which results in a form similar to the
+To create a Veeam Repository location profile, select Create New Profile and specify Veeam Repository as the provider type.
-  following:

 Provide the DNS name or the IP address of the Veeam backup server in the Veeam Backup Server field.
 The Veeam Backup Server API Port field is pre-configured with the installation default value and may be changed if necessary.
 Specify the name of a backup repository on this server in the Backup Repository field.

-If you have an immutable Veeam Repository, follow the instructions to set it up in Veeam Kasten.

-Please be aware that using more than one unique VBR host in location
+Using more than one unique VBR backup server per Veeam Kasten instance
-    profiles is not supported and may cause synchronization issues between Veeam Kasten and VBR.
-You can create as many location profiles as you need, but they should use the same server.
-If you try to save a host which is not used in other profiles you will get a warning, it's possible to proceed, but you should use this option only for temporary product reconfiguration cases.
+    is not supported and may cause synchronization issues between Veeam Kasten and VBR.
+Creating multiple location profiles connecting to different instances of VBR will produce a warning and should only be performed during temporary reconfiguration of an environment.

 Provide access credentials in the Username and Password fields.

-Make sure that Access Permissions are granted for this account or its
+Ensure Access Permissions are granted within VBR for the specified
-    group on Veeam backup repositories where you want to keep backups exported by Veeam Kasten policies.
-Check Veeam User Guide for the details.
+    account (or related security group) and backup repository.
+See Veeam Kasten Integration Guide for details.

 Upon clicking Submit , the dialog will validate the input data.
   Communication with the server uses SSL and requires that the server's certificate be trusted by Veeam Kasten.
-If such trust is not established but you trust your environment, you may check the Skip certificate chain and hostname verification option to disable certificate validation.
+Alternatively, enabling the Skip certificate chain and hostname verification option disables certificate validation.

+If using an immutable Veeam Repository, follow these instructions to ensure proper configuration within Veeam Kasten.

-### Location Settings for Migration â
+## Location Settings for Migration â

 If the location profile is used for exporting an application for cross-cluster migration, it will be used to store application restore